WRansohoff/nmigen_rv32i_min/README.md

 - `ECALL` and `EBREAK` System calls aren't quite working properly yet.

 - The spec does not define behavior when an unspecified opcode is encountered.
 For now, I'll just skip to incrementing the PC if that happens.
 But once I implement traps, it might merit raising an exception.

+- nMigen has a 'Memory' class which would probably be better than an array of 'Signal' objects for the ROM and RAM modules.

+- I should use `signal.to_signed()` instead of if/else checks for sign extension.